In conversation: Jonas Krüger of Brdr. Krüger

-When noma head chef René Redzepi decided to relocate the two-Michelin starred restaurant to a brand-new location, he called upon designer David Thulstrup and Brdr.
+When noma head chef René Redzepi decided to relocate the two-Michelin starred restaurant to a brand-new location, he called upon David Thulstrup and Brdr.
 Krüger to create a bespoke collection of furniture for the space.

 Reflecting noma’s close connection to nature with curved forms and the use of natural materials - the ARV collection is contemporary in design and references traditional Danish craftsmanship though complex joinery and handwoven details.